-Jennifer Landis shares her top tips and tricks you can use to slyly encourage veganism to those in your life who might need a gentler approach to lead them down the vegan path
+Jennifer Landis shares her top tips on how to promote veganism to those in your life who might need a gentler approach to lead them down the vegan path

 When you do talk up veganism to friends and family, you’ll likely get a few interested people, a few who are indifferent and of course a fair few aggressors.

 Perhaps you’ve fallen into the “preachy vegan” stereotype a time or two.
 You probably don’t need to be told this, but people don’t tend to react well to accusatory arguments — and even more importantly, they don’t usually work.
 People get defensive.
 They don’t like feeling as though their whole lifestyle is suddenly unhealthy and immoral.

 Approaching situations gently and with kindness doesn’t just save face.
 After a while, you’ll notice it works much better than aggression.

 Does this mean that killing with kindness will turn all of your loved ones vegan overnight?
 No. But what it may do is open people up to little changes.